Ron Latz: Palestine

-On November 29, 2023, during a press conference to condemn a movement that seeks to boycott or divest from Israel ahead of a meeting of the State Board of Investment, Latz said, "Palestinian youth dream of the opportunity to achieve glory and even martyrdom by killing as many Jews as possible".
-After he was called out for his statements, he doubled down, saying his colleagues were taking out of context a sentence about Gaza youth and schools that allegedly train terrorists.
+On November 29, 2023, during a press conference to condemn a movement that seeks to boycott or divest from Israel ahead of a meeting of the State Board of Investment, Latz said, "Palestinian children are taught at UNRWA schools that Jews should be killed.
+They attend summer camps that teach young kids how to be terrorists.
+They play 'kill the Jew' on the streets of Gaza.
+Children's television shows glorify the killings of Jews, and UNRWA-run elementary school playground toys are plastic AK-47s.
+Palestinian youth dream of the opportunity to achieve glory and even martyrdom by killing as many Jews as possible."

+After he was called out for his statements, he said they were taken out of context and referred to earlier comments about Gaza youth, education, and schools that allegedly train terrorists, citing various videos and news sources he had seen.
+He invited his colleagues "to sit down and talk about the Middle East and the respective roles of Hamas and Israel in the ongoing conflict and the terrible loss of innocent lives".